gazebosim/gz-harmonic/highlights.md

   - [Add DopplerVelocityLogSystem plugin](https://github.com/gazebosim/gz-sim/pull/1804)
   - Adds DopplerVelocityLog (DVL) sensor that produces velocity estimates of the vehicle.
 Two modes are available: bottom tracking and water mass tracking.
-With bottom tracking, the DVL sensor has multiple configurable acoustic beams pointing downwards at an angle to the seabed to measure distance and computes velocity as the vehicle moves over time.
+With bottom tracking, the DVL sensor has multiple configurable acoustic beams pointing downwards at an angle to the seabed to measure distance and compute velocity as the vehicle moves over time.
 Water mass tracking can be used when seabed is not available or within range of the beams.
 This particular mode requires the EnvironmentPreload system to be loaded as well, which will parse and load water velocity data from a CSV file into the `EnvironmentalData` component.